sashaNull/OverTheWire-Bandit-Writeup/README.md

 ![image](https://user-images.githubusercontent.com/84661482/132095451-5e70e4bb-ee33-4120-b751-61495d4f9a88.png)

 ### Explanation:
-To acquire the password for stage 2, we have to print the content of the file called – (a dash sign), as recommended by the hint.
+To acquire the password for stage 2, we have to print the content of the file called **–** (the dash symbol), as recommended by the hint.

-If you just use the **cat** command to read and print the contents of the file called – (a dash sign), unfortunately, your terminal will become stuck.
+If you just use the **cat** command to read and print the contents of the file called **–**, unfortunately, your terminal will become stuck.

 ![image](https://user-images.githubusercontent.com/84661482/132095836-3a04ea80-ed4a-4e20-b2b6-a7a0bd326dc3.png)

-When **cat** encounters the filename – (a dash symbol), it interprets it as a synonym for **STDIN**.
+When **cat** encounters the filename **–**, it interprets it as a synonym for **STDIN**.
 You must supply the full path of the file rather than just the file name to avoid being regarded as an **STDIN** and your terminal getting nothing.

 ### Summary
 ```